 As a contributor, you can add your favorite trails and photos, give ratings and post comments, improve existing content and spread the word about recommended trails.

 Your expertise brings an authentic voice to each trail and featured run/hike.

 We love that Hiking Project manages site content by reviewing every trail, hike, photo, and symbol that gets submitted.

 The REI Co-op recognizes the importance of displaying only accurate and legal trails which helps to keep folks on track and protect the places we all love to play.
 This ethos resonates with us closely here at Trail & Kale!

 3. Garmin Connect App/Website

-Having such a feature rich GPS running watch like the Garmin Fenix Pro combined with powerful software like Garmin Connect makes finding well trodden running trails near me so easy!
+Having such a feature-rich GPS running watch like the Garmin Fenix Pro of Forerunner 965 combined with powerful software like Garmin Connect makes finding well-trodden running trails near me so easy!
 It’s definitely the best way to find trails near me, for sure.

 4. Strava App/Website